Chris Boucher (writer): Views and advocacy

 Boucher was an avowed atheist.
 He disapproved of the introduction of religion into government policy and the education of children.

-Personal life
+Personal life and death

-Boucher married Lynda Macklin in 1966, who survived him.
-They had three sons.
+Boucher married Lynda Macklin in 1966.
+They had three sons: Luke, Nathan and Daniel.

 Boucher died on 11 December 2022, at the age of 79.
 He was the last surviving Doctor Who scriptwriter from prior to the 1980s.